Nicolai1205/Unlimited-Spotify-Wrapped/README.md

 <p>Instructions on setting up the project, including environment setup, dependencies, and initial configuration.</p>

 <h2>Usage</h2>
-<p>Step-by-step guide on how to use the application, including examples and screenshots.</p>
+<p>Step-by-step guide on how to use the application, including examples and screenshots (TO BE COMPLETED).</p>

-<h2>Contributing</h2>
-<p>Guidelines for contributing to the project, including coding standards, pull request process, etc.</p>

 <h2>License</h2>
 <p>There is no license associated with the following project.
 Please free free to use it as wanted.</p>